pola-rs/polars/docs/user-guide/ecosystem.md

 #### [Seaborn](https://seaborn.pydata.org/)

-Seaborn is a Python data visualization library based on matplotlib.
+Seaborn is a Python data visualization library based on Matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.

 ### Machine Learning